PSHE (Personal, Social, Health Education) Policy including Relationships Education, Sex Education and Health Education

 All schools must provide a curriculum that is broadly based, balanced and meets the needs of all pupils.
 Under section 78 of the Education Act 2002 and the Academies Act 2010, a PSHE curriculum:

-Promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and
+- Promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and

-Prepares pupils at the school for the opportunities, responsibilities and experiences of later life.
+- Prepares pupils at the school for the opportunities, responsibilities and experiences of later life.

-Aim of the Jigsaw PSHE policy
+Aim of the Kapow PSHE policy

 To provide pupils with the knowledge, understanding, attitudes, values and skills they need in order to reach their potential as individuals and within the community.